50ButtonsEach/fliclib-linux-hci/ProtocolDocumentation.md

 Same as in EvtGetInfoResponse.

 ### EvtGotSpaceForNewConnection
 Sent when the maximum number of concurrent connections was reached but a button has now disconnected, making room for one new connection.
+Now a new connection attempt will automatically be made to devices having a connection channel open but has not yet established a connection.

 _uint8\_t_ **opcode**: 11